mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ## I don't want your life story &mdash; just tell me how to deploy Syncthing

-I'm going to talk about some approaches that failed, but if you want to skip to the solution, see the section, ["How to deploy Syncthing to Fly"](#how-to-deploy-syncthing-to-flyio).
+I'm going to talk about some approaches that failed, but if you want to skip to the solution, see the section, ["How to deploy Syncthing to Fly.io"](#how-to-deploy-syncthing-to-flyio).

-## Prior work: Syncthing + Tailscale on Fly
+## Prior work: Syncthing + Tailscale on Fly.io

-For the past two years, [Fly](https://fly.io) has been my preferred cloud hosting provider, so I checked if anyone had written about Syncthing on Fly.
+For the past two years, [Fly.io](https://fly.io) has been my preferred cloud hosting provider, so I checked if anyone had written about Syncthing on Fly.io.
 It turned out that [Andrew Katz had written a nice tutorial](https://akatz.org/posts/running-syncthing-on-flyio-with-tailscale/) less than a year ago.

 {{<img src="akatz-tutorial.png" has-border="true" max-width="600px">}}